We are not what we eat. We are what we read.

 Available in Hard-cover and Perfect-bound editions.

-It’s here!
 The book many of you have been waiting for.
+Also available on Amazon and IngramSpark (below).

 Have you ever been told that something you believe in is a lie?
 This is the struggle Tama Folau faces in a story of truth and discovery by local Samoan/American writer, Daniel Pouesi, in his latest children’s book, Peace, Samoa, Peace.